hquar/Remove-All-Kali-Linux-Tools/README.md

   > chmod +x uninstall.sh
 7. Run the following command:
   > bash ./uninstall.sh
-8. The script will take a some time to remove all the tools
+8. The script will take some time to remove all the tools.